ch-stark/argocdpoliciesblog/blog.md

     Those topics have already been explained in several blogs which can be found [here](https://github.com/stolostron/policy-collection/tree/main/blogs) just to summarize:

-    - you can give Policies a `severity` sending alerts via `RHACM's Obvervability` framework only from high-prio policies
+    - you can give Policies a `severity` sending alerts via `RHACM's Observability` framework only from high-prio policies
     - you can invoke Ansible-Jobs from Policies so you could only invoke Ansible from critical policies
     - you could use the previously discussed `evaluationInterval` to trigger an Ansible Job at a regular basis.